The Orientation of Your Home: Follow the Leader

 Photo: ©Geber86 from Getty Images Signature via Canva.com

 Every home has a leader.
-Someone must be in charge while everyone else follows.
-What’s the orientation of your home?
-Who’s in charge?
-Who can you trust to take the reins of your family?
+Someone must be in charge while everyone else follows the de-facto leader.
+I’m speaking of hierarchy in relationships, not the equality among fellow image-bearers.
+These concepts work together, not creating tension but fulfilling the possibilities of a God-centered home.
+As you think about your home, how would you define the orientation?
+Who is in charge?
+Who is the rightful person to take the reins of your family?
 Who do you want to lead?

 You may want to read:

-Jay is passionate about Jehovah.
-Jenny, Jay’s wife, is joyfully following Jay.
-Jeremy, James, and Jacob, the children, are humbly submitting to their parents.
-Jack and Jill, the dog and cat, are fat, lazy, and happy.
+Biff is passionate about the Lord.
+Mable, Biff’s wife, joyfully follows Biff.
+Bert, Bart, and Brice, the children, are humbly submitting to their parents.
+Benny and Biffina, the dog and cat, are fat, lazy, and happy.
 They are one big happy family like they ought to be.
 They have established the orientation of their home as God-centered.
-Their family is an excellent picture for you to use to evaluate your home.
+Their family is an excellent picture for us to use to evaluate our homes, making the husband’s agenda straightforward: to follow hard after God.
+The Lord should be our passion, our goal, our life, and our leader.
+Let’s suppose a husband loved God more than anything else in his life (Matthew 22:37).
+In that case, he is not only pointed in the right direction, but he has positioned himself to follow the leader while setting the right example to serve his family in the most useful way he possibly can (James 4:6-7).

-If you are leaning heavily into God (Philippians 3:13), you will be sustained and equipped by Him.
-If your wife is a Christian, she will more than likely follow you with joy.
+If a husband is leaning heavily into God (Philippians 3:13), he will be sustained and equipped by God to emulate the leadership of God.
+If his wife is a Christian, she will more than likely follow him with joy.
 A woman would have to be insane not to desire a husband who is passionately in love with God, as evidenced by him practically being Jesus to her.
+Of course, part of his job description is to create an environment that compels his wife to follow him.
+He should be developing this kind of God-centered momentum in his home.
+If he is biblically crazy about God, his attitude, thoughts, and behaviors toward others will consistently transform him into the person and work of Jesus—the gospel.
+Even when he fails, his passion for God will motivate him to repent quickly, which will re-establish the God-centered orientation of his home.

 Who’s on Point?